iraspopo/go-sand-box-tm/README.md

 # go-sand-box-tm
-golang snad box from Udemy course by Todd McLeod (Learn how to Code: Google's Go (golang) Programming Langueage
+golang send box from Udemy course by Todd McLeod (Learn how to Code: Google's Go (golang) Programming Langueage